espocrm/documentation/docs/administration/bpm-events.md

 # BPM Events

+Events represent something that happens during a business process.
+They also start, end and interrupt the process flow.
+Depicted as a circle.

-Events are displayed on a flowchart as circles.
-They can be divided into the following groups:
+Events can be divided into the following groups:

 * Start – green circle.
 They are entry points of processes and sub-processes.
 * Intermediate – blue circle.
 Occur between start and end events in a process.
 Can throw or catch.